ChrisClear/Coding_Dojo_Coursework/README.md

 >After passing your belt exam, you're ready to do a project!
 Your project is your motivation to earn your belt.
 Complete your belt quickly in order to spend as much time as possible working on a fun project.
 Ask your instructor for project ideas if you need help.
 Create anything you want using your new skills.
 The sky's the limit!

+## C# / .NET Core

+**Course Overview**
+>In this course, you will learn how to create web applications using the C# programming language and the .NET Core environment, specifically ASP.NET Core.
+There are seven chapters in this course.

+The first chapter is an introduction to the primary concepts of the course.

+The second chapter covers the foundations of the C# language, primarily through console applications.
+In addition to the different syntax, you will get accustomed to the slightly different workflow that occurs from C# being a compiled language.

+The third chapter covers a .NET micro framework that is similar to Sinatra (for Ruby) and Flask (for Python).
+In fact, this framework's name, NancyFx, is an homage to the Sinatra framework since Nancy Sinatra is the daughter of Frank Sinatra.
+The reason we teach NancyFx before ASP.NET Core is because Nancy is smaller and more direct.
+There are fewer hidden parts and less work is done automatically for you, so you will learn what really happens with HTTP requests and responses in .NET.

+In the fourth chapter, we get into the real meat of the course, the ASP.NET Core MVC framework.
+This will draw upon the MVC paradigm that you have learned from the previous course(s).

+The fifth chapter involves using the built-in ORM for .NET, the Entity Framework.
+Although we will have connected to the database already, we will use EF to do more sophisticated queries with more elegant source code.

+The sixth chapter covers subjects like security and scalability, that you can integrate into your ASP.NET Core projects.

+In the seventh and final chapter, we will cover additional material that should prove important and interesting to you, such as Windows Identity Foundation and Microsoft Cognitive Services.

+We are glad you are here!
+As with all of the Coding Dojo courses, this one has been designed with a few core techniques in mind.

+Please make sure to do all the reading for the next day before the morning lecture.
+This will keep the lectures focused and productive.
+Throw yourself into the collaborative process with your fellow students.
+A cohort that learns together, goes farther.
+As you have 'aha' moments, pass them on!
+You also have your instructors as resources, of course.
+Remember the 20-Minute Rule and Strength Through Struggle.
+In other courses, we intentionally leave gaps (connections that are hinted but not fully detailed) for you to discover and bridge yourself.
+Try to get to the bottom of your issue before raising it with others.
+Stay positive!
+You absolutely can learn all of these new ideas and skills, with the right hard work and focus.
+Thank you!

 ## **_More Corriculums Will Be Added As Progress Is Made Throughout The Dojo_**